Superformula/cloud-backend-test/README.md

 ### Developer Experience

-- Unit tests are written for business logic. (refer to README.md present on ./src folder)
+- Unit tests are written for business logic. (refer to [src/README.md](./src/README.md))
-- Commit messages written through each step of development with clear messages.
-- Documentation provided in this file and on [src/README.md](./src/README.md) and [src/README.md](./terraform/README.md).
+- Documentation provided in this file, on [src/README.md](./src/README.md), and on [terraform/README.md](./terraform/README.md).

 ### API Consumer Experience

-- GraphQL documentation provided in [src/README.md](./src/README.md)
+- GraphQL documentation provided in [src/README.md](./src/README.md) and in GraphQL playground
 - All operations required by the mockups and description provided.
   - User list with a parameter for filtering results
   - User detail query (by id) implemented